haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

 This repository supports generating 120+ basin attributes for each basin given a single or several basin boundaries.

 ## Contact Information
-If you find any bugs or unclear in the code, you can contact me through zhen.hao18 at alumni.imperial.ac.uk
+If you find any bug or unclear in the code, you can contact me through zhen.hao18 at alumni.imperial.ac.uk

 ## Introduction
 There are two ways to use this project: